Jiaoyang-Li/PBS/README.md

 The implementation provides a SIPP option that uses SIPPS [2] (instead of state-time A*) in the low level of PBS to plan paths for agents.

+**This branch allows agents to have zero goal locations.
+Their goal locations are represented by -1 in the scen files (see example in my.map and my.scen).
+They can complete their paths at any location on the map except for the locations in the avoid_locations set specified in the driver.cpp file.**

 ## Usage
 The code requires the external library [boost](https://www.boost.org/).
 If you are using Ubantu, you can install it simply by